santorsm/bus-mail/README.md

 31 Oct 20

-- Created the product object constructor function and instances of each object with properties of product name, the image's filepath, initialized the number of clicks to 0
+- Created the product object constructor function and instances of each object with properties of product name, the image's filepath, initialized the number of views to 0
-- created algoeithm
+- created algorithm to randomly generate three unique product indexes

 ## Author: Matthew Santorsola